-- 1. Use the Traffic Generator to send a series of (n) FLPs with the Acknowledge bit not set followed by (m) FLPs with the Acknowledge bit set to logic one but otherwise identical to the initial FLPs.
-Where (n) is the value found in Test #28.2.1: Ability Match to cause the DUT to enter the ACKNOWLEDGE DETECT state. (m) is initially set to one. - 2.
+- 1. Use the Traffic Generator to send a series of (n) FLPs with the Acknowledge bit not set followed by (m) FLPs with the Acknowledge bit set to logic one but otherwise identical to the initial FLPs. (n) is the value found in test #28.2.1 to cause the DUT to enter the ACKNOWLEDGE DETECT state. (m) is initially set to one. - 2.
 Observe transmissions from the DUT. - 3.
 Repeat steps 1-2 increasing (m), until the DUT is observed to enter into the COMPLETE ACKNOWLEDGE state.

 - 4. Use the Traffic Generator to send two groups of FLPs.
 The first group consists of (n) FLPs with the Acknowledge bit not set.
-The second group consists of (2m) FLPs that alternate between FLPs identical to the first group, and FLPs that are one bit different from the first group; however, all FLPs in this group have the Acknowledge bit set. - 5.
+The second group consists of (2\m) FLPs that alternate between FLPs identical to the first group, and FLPs that are one bit different from the first group; however, all FLPs in this group have the Acknowledge bit set. - 5.
 Repeat step 4 using all one bit different FLPs.

 - 6. Using the Traffic Generator send the DUT two series of FLPs.
 The first group consists of (n) valid FLPs.
 The second group is comprised of the following pattern: FLP with ACK, followed by one NLP, followed by FLPs with ACK until (m) is reached.
-Where all the FLPs are identical with the exception of the Acknowledge bit. - 7.
+All the FLPs in the second group are identical to the first group with the exception of the Acknowledge bit. - 7.
 Repeat step 6 increasing the amount of NLPs sent, but never exceeding (m).